AbrarKarim01/Bangla-Character-Recognition/README.md

 - Hand Tracking with depth
 - Virtual Drawing
+- Bangla Character Recognition

 ## Project Description

 We demonstrate research on depth real-time hand tracking systems.
 It accurately and quickly tracks a fully articulated hand at high frame rates (30 FPS on a desktop without a GPU) (error below 45-50 mm).
-To optimize and test the process we have used PSO local optimizer and to observe accuracy and usage we used a gesture model as a virtual painting tool.
+To optimize and test the process we have used PSO local optimizer and to observe accuracy and usage we used a gesture model (Virtually drawn Bangla  Characters) as a virtual painting tool.
 Our system is built using numerous methods.
 With the use of several spheres, we model a hand quickly and efficiently.
 In order to perform in real-time, those are essential.

 ## Requirements